aaronduchateau/blog/_posts/2015-7-24-Two-practical-uses-of-Charles-Proxy-for-a-better-life-in-web-dev.md

 i.e. given http://mydevenvironment.app/pictures-of-cows-or-whatever/123 -> http://mydevenvironment.app/simulate-500, you would have to build out the simulate-500 route, just for testing.
 Yuck.
 <br/><br/>

 This of course would require you to build out an endpoint, and it seems silly that this is not a 'given' in terms of required features sets for Charles.
-Get it together Charles :)
+<br/><br/>

+Regardless it's good for timeouts, or if you do have error endpoints built out it makes it really easy to toggle between them with the click of a button as you modify your codebase.
+Charles, I mostly like it :)
+<br/><br/>